-The need for investment in such services has been highlighted by the European Commission, in its Beating Cancer Plan^{lxxi}, and highlighted in the National Cancer Strategy.^{lxxii} The launch of the 'Genomic for Public Health' project by European Commission to support member states emphasises willingness on an EU and global scale to capitalise on the rapid evolution of genomics in cancer prevention, diagnosis and treatment.^{lxxiii}
+The need for investment in such services has been highlighted by the European Commission, in its Beating Cancer Planloxi, and highlighted in the National Cancer Strategy. loxii The launch of the 'Genomic for Public Health' project by European Commission to support member states emphasises willingness on an EU and global scale to capitalise on the rapid evolution of genomics in cancer prevention, diagnosis and treatment. loxiii lags far behind other countries in this area and the consequences of such for individuals and their families.

 However, cancer genetic services in Ireland are underdeveloped and under resourced.
-A report prepared for the Irish Cancer Society^{bxiv} demonstrates how Ireland lags far behind other countries in this area and the consequences of such for individuals and their families.
+A report prepared for the Irish Cancer Societylxxiv demonstrates how Ireland

 As of the 9th March 2022, 2,225 patients were waiting for a cancer genetics appointment in St James's Hospital, with waiting times stretching from 15 to 18 months.
-With staffing levels under additional pressure during the pandemic, limited theatre time, along with the complex surgical expertise required, caused elective surgical services to be curtailed.^{bxxv}
+With staffing levels under additional pressure during the pandemic, limited theatre time, along with the complex surgical expertise required, caused elective surgical services to be curtailed.
+IXXXV

 In addition, notable findings include how some of the patients surveyed had to wait for up to two years for genetic counselling.
-In addition, patients found to be at a high risk reported that after receiving their results, they had to wait two years for risk-reducing procedures.^{boxvi}
+In addition, patients found to be at a high risk reported that after receiving their results, they had to wait two years for risk-reducing procedures. bxxvi